PlayStation Portable: History

 Sony Computer Entertainment first announced development of the PlayStation Portable at a press conference preceding E3 2003.
 Although samples were not presented, Sony released extensive technical details.
 CEO Ken Kutaragi called the device the "Walkman of the 21st century", a reference to the console's multimedia capabilities.
 Several gaming websites were impressed with the handheld's computing capabilities, and looked forward to its potential as a gaming platform.

-In the 1990s, Nintendo had dominated the handheld market since launching its Game Boy in 1989, experiencing close competition only from Sega's Game Gear (1990–2001) and Bandai's WonderSwan (1999–2003) in Japan.
+In the 1990s, Nintendo had dominated the handheld market since launching its Game Boy in 1989, experiencing close competition only from Sega's Game Gear (1990–1997) and Bandai's WonderSwan (1999–2001) and WonderSwan Color (2000–2004) in Japan.
 In January 1999, Sony had released the briefly successful PocketStation in Japan as its first foray into the handheld gaming market.
 The SNK Neo Geo Pocket and Nokia's N-Gage also failed to cut into Nintendo's share.
 According to an IDC analyst in 2004, the PSP was the "first legitimate competitor to Nintendo's dominance in the handheld market".

 The first concept images of the PSP appeared at a Sony corporate strategy meeting in November 2003, and featured a model with flat buttons and no analog joystick.
 Although some reviewers expressed concern about the lack of an analog stick, these fears were allayed when the PSP was officially unveiled at the Sony press conference during E3 2004.
 Sony released a list of 99 developer companies that pledged support for the new handheld.
 Several game demos such as Konami's Metal Gear Acid and Studio Liverpool's Wipeout Pure were also shown at the conference.

+The PSP's development posed several challenges for Sony and third-party developers, with battery life being a primary concern.
+To address this, Sony implemented power management strategies, including restricting the CPU to two-thirds of its full speed for the first few years.
+The Universal Media Disc (UMD) drive was another significant hurdle, as it drained the battery and had slow read speeds.
+Developers had to optimize their game data layout to minimize disc access and reduce power consumption.
+These limitations sometimes led to performance constraints and long loading times, with some titles like WWE SmackDown! vs. Raw 2006 experiencing load times of up to two minutes for certain scenes.